drew-gnaw/genshin-wish-tracker/README.md

 - As a user, I want to be able to see how close I am to "pity"
 - As a user, I want to be able to see if I am guaranteed to win the "50/50"
+- As a user, I want to be able to see how many "fate points" I have